monarchwadia/ragged/README.md

 ### Cohere

 > [!WARNING]
-> Cohere is a new provider, and tool calling is not yet functional.
-The adapter is still in development and may not work as expected.
-Please use with caution.
+> This is a new provider, and tool calling is not yet functional.

-The Cohere adapter allows you to interact with the Cohere API.
-You can use this adapter to chat with the CommandR and Command models.

 ```ts
 const c = Chat.with({